Old Stone Fort (Tennessee): Who built the Old Stone Fort?

-The University of Tennessee determined the fort was built gradually over a period of several hundred years.
+The University of Tennessee determined that the fort had been built gradually over several hundred years.
 The builders are believed to be two distinct local Middle Woodland cultures known as the McFarland and the Owl Hollow cultures, the first beginning work in the 1st century AD and the second completing it.

 Purpose of the Old Stone Fort

 For decades, it was largely assumed the structure was used for military defense.
-Evidence from the 1966 excavations, however, points more to a religious or ceremonial function.
+However, evidence from the 1966 excavations points more to a religious or ceremonial function.
 Faulkner based this on the following: